zsimon13/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/102814578/165010380-52917fa3-89ef-44c6-98b3-98d6ca60d0ec.png)

 ## Challenges
+The mopst significant challenge was determining which sets of data influence the success of a campaign.
+There are plenty of trends to analyze and determinging which one would be the most general and apply to all campaigns, yet specific enough to show a strong correlation of campaign success.
+These challenges were overcome by selecting timing and fundraising goals.
+These were general enough to apply to all campaigns and determine potential quality of the experinece of the cammpaign.
+Essentially the weather when the campaigns would take place, and the funding available for the campaign.

 ## Results
+- The Spring/ Summer time showed the highest successful theater campaigns.
+This is likely due to the weather when people are willing to go out to theaters.
+Spring Break adn Summer vacation couild also be an influencial factor since kids will be out of school.
-It seems campaigns with lower budgets were easier to launch successfully and progressivley went down as goals went up.
+- It seems campaigns with lower budgets were easier to launch successfully.
+Success of campaigns progressivley went down as goals went up.
 The spike at the upper end may signal more funding for higher end productions.
+- This dataset only shows the relation of Play's outcomes based on launch date, and fundrtaising goals of all tyoes of campaigns.
+A line chart of fundraising goals of only plays would be more representative, or a line chart of launch date of all campaign types would also paiunt a more clear picture.
+A line chart showing successful campaigns (filterable by caampaign type) vs the amount of backers would also be useful to show the interest levels the communities had in those campaigns.